Have you ever thought about how to make 8-bit music?

-Before we look into making 8-bit music, we have to understand what 8-bit music is and look at a bit of its backstory.
+Before we look into making 8-bit music, we have to understand what it is.
+A bit of its backstory could come in handy here.
 So, without further ado, let’s answer the first question:

 What Is 8-bit Music?

-As opposed to other genres and types of music, 8-bit music is not classified by its sound, but by the uniqueness of the technology used to produce that sound.
+As opposed to other genres and types of music, 8-bit music is not classified by its sound.
+Instead, The uniqueness of the technology used to produce its sound is the major focus.

-When these old games were created, the technology we use in making music today was not available.
-The only thing that had was a tiny computer chip that could only process 8 bits of information per time.
+When these old games were created, the technology used presently was not available.
+The only thing available was a tiny computer chip that could only process 8 bits of information per time.

-Because of this limitation, the sound engineers of that time had to maneuver their way through creating music.
-So, they created music using for channels.
-Two of the channels were used for treble voices, the third channel was dedicated to bass, and the last channel was to produce some gritty noises.
+Because of this limitation, sound engineers had to maneuver their way when creating music.
+So, music was made using four channels.
+Two of the channels were used for treble voices, the third channel for bass, and the last channel was to produce some gritty noises.

 Why Do People Want To Make 8-bit Music?

 Some people like to make 8-bit music because of its originality.
 When the entire tracks are optimized, a well composed 8-bit music is great to listen to.
 The uniqueness of this electronic music is enticing for many 8-bit lovers.